Phenylalaninquelle/acoustic-antenna/README.md

 # acoustic-antenna
 Simple python implementation of the Delay & Sum Algorithm for a uni assignment.

-Covers the plane wave case and will possibly include point source localisation as well.
+Includes algorithms for plane waves and point sources.